My Father's Shadow: Production

-The film is produced by Element Pictures and directed by Akinola Davies Jr. from a script he co-wrote with Wale Davies.
-It is produced in association with Crybaby and Fatherland Productions.
-It was developed by BBC Film, who were a co-financer, and the BFI.
-Producers are Rachel Dargavel for Element Pictures and Funmbi Ogunbanwo for Fatherland Productions.
+Development

 The Davies brothers developed the idea for the film over more than a decade, drawing inspiration from the loss of their father when they were both very young.
 In 2012, Wale wrote the first draft of the script, which centers on two brothers spending a day in Lagos with their father on the day of Nigeria's historic 1993 presidential election, widely regarded as a turning point in the nation’s contemporary history.

+The film was directed by Akinola Davies Jr. from a script he co-wrote with Wale Davies.
+BBC Film and the British Film Institute (BFI) co-financed the production of the film.
+Producing partners included Crybaby Films, Element Pictures (Rachel Dargaveland) and Fatherland Productions (Funmbi Ogunbanwo).
+The budget was around £2.5million ($3.4 million).

+Filming

-Principal photography took place in Lagos, Nigeria.
+Principal photography took place on location in Lagos, Nigeria.
+Cinematographer Jermaine Edwards shot the film in 16 mm film.